Pneumonia

 Medications

-Antibiotics are prescribed for bacterial pneumonia.
+Antibiotics (like macrolides, tetracyclines, fluoroquinolones) are primarily for bacterial pneumonia.

-Antivirals are used for viral pneumonia.
+Antivirals may be used for virus-induced pneumonia.

-Over-the-counter (OTC) medications can alleviate symptoms:
+Over-the-counter medications can relieve symptoms:

-Acetaminophen (Tylenol) manages pain and reduces fever.
+Acetaminophen helps with pain and fever.

 Is pneumonia contagious?